oracle-livelabs/database/timesten/cache-introduction/12-dynamic-caching/dynamic-caching.md

 ## Task 2: Run some queries and observe the behavior

-1. Use ttIsql to connect to the cache as the TTCACHEADM user:
+1. Use ttIsql to connect to the cache as the APPUSER user:
 ```
 <copy>
 ttIsql "dsn=sampledb;uid=appuser;pwd=appuser;OraclePwd=appuser"